Myst1cX/spotifuck-userscript/README.md

 ### AMOLED mode

 Pure-black AMOLED theme, ported from the same Spotifuck apk (`r0/e.java` line 207) - also later carried over into SpotiwebJS.
 Forces the player bar and the app's dark-theme background variables to pure black.
 Always on, not tied to either spoof toggle.
-Later widened to cover the Library overlay which would previously fail to inherit the style and fall back to Spotify's default dark gray theme.
+Later widened to cover the Library overlay and some other overlays which would previously fail to inherit the style and fall back to Spotify's default dark gray theme.

 ### Force English